skycryptor/sky-sdk-go/README.md

 ## Proxy Re-Encryption Overview

-Proxy Re-Encryption is a new type of public key cryptography which eliminates most functional constraints associated with standard public key cryptography by extending it via introducing the third actor - proxy service.
-Proxy service can taken one cyphertext encrypted with Alice's public key, and transform or re-encrypt it under Bob's public key, so the later can be decrpted by Bob.
+Proxy Re-Encryption is a new type of public key cryptography which eliminates most functional constraints associated with standard public key cryptography by extending the standard public key cryptography setup via the third actor - a proxy service.
+Proxy service can take one cyphertext encrypted under Alice's public key, and transform or re-encrypt it under Bob's public key.
+The transformed cyphertext can be decrypted by Bob already.
+Key thing is the proxy service re-encrypts the cyphertext without being able to decrypt it or get any other information about the protected data.

-Our Data Encapsulation and Proxy Re-Encryption are implemented with [OpenSSL] (https://www.openssl.org/) and [libsodium] (https://github.com/jedisct1/libsodium) utilizing seckp256k1 elliptic curves and based on standard ECIES approach.
+Our Data Encapsulation and Proxy Re-Encryption are implemented with [OpenSSL] (https://www.openssl.org/) and [libsodium](https://github.com/jedisct1/libsodium) utilizing seckp256k1 elliptic curves and based on standard ECIES approach.

 ## SDK Features
-- Easily generate Public and Private keys
+- Generate Public and Private keys
 - Generate and store Re encryption key from given private key
 - Make an encryption capsule from Public key
 - Create re-encryption capsule for making dasha sharing match easier